 (Exhibition view Picture this!
 The Belvedere Collection from Cranach to EXPORT; press photo courtesy of and © Johannes Stoll / Belvedere, Vienna)

-The exhibition begins with early moves away from representational accuracy, then takes us through various themes and a rough chronology that ends with the late 20th-century Avant Garde.
+The exhibition begins with early moves away from representational accuracy, then takes us through various themes and a rough chronology that ends with 20th-century Avant Garde.

 We almost seem to follow along as art occupies different locations on a spectrum between reproduction and the completely abstract.

-As well as offering up a selection of Austria’s best (from Klimt to Kogelnik), this section also brings some of the great talents of wider central Europe out into the light.
+As well as offering up a selection of Austria’s best, this part of Belvedere also brings some of the talents of wider central Europe out into the light.
 Indeed, one thread is the language of art as a bridge builder between regions with a shared geopolitical history.

 Towards modernism

-The Emerging Modernism parts on the top floor include some of those names more usually found in the Vienna 1900 section, including Kolomon Moser, Schiele, and an unexpected (and unfinished) painting by Klimt.
+The Emerging Modernism parts on the top floor include some of those names more usually found in the Vienna 1900 section, including Schiele and an unexpected (and unfinished) painting by Klimt.

 Two of my favourite works by Schiele help illustrate new approaches to portraiture:

 - The Family, painted in the same year (1918) both Schiele and his wife died of Spanish ‘flu.
-And the physical expressions of the mother and father in the painting seem to anticipate this event
+The physical expressions of the mother and father in the painting seem to anticipate this event

 - Death and the Maiden (1915), another evocative and sombre portrait